Need to talk? Call 1800 882 436.

 Birthing on Country

-Birthing on Country is a program that encourages health services to offer Aboriginal and Torres Strait Islander women the chance to have a culturally appropriate birth.
-That will mean different things to different women in different parts of Australia.
-Ask your local midwife, Aboriginal health service, hospital, birthing centre or primary health network what is available where you live.
+Birthing on Country is a program that encourages health services to offer Aboriginal and/or Torres Strait Islander people the chance to access safe and culturally appropriate maternity services.
+That will mean different things to different people in different parts of Australia.
+Ask your local midwife, Aboriginal health service, hospital, birthing centre or primary health network what is available.

-If you need to travel more than 100 km from home to access specialist care, you may be able to claim back some of your travel and accommodation expenses through the Patient Assistance Transport Scheme (PATS).
+If you need to travel more than 100 km from home, you may be able to claim back some of your travel and accommodation expenses through the Patient Assistance Transport Scheme (PATS).

 Learn more here about the development and quality assurance of healthdirect content.